These terms and conditions are divided into the following sections:

 2.3 The balance of the ceremony fees is payable either at the time of the booking, or no less than 3 months prior to the date of the ceremony.

-2.4 If your ceremony is at a licensed venue other than Islington Town Hall it is your responsibility to book and pay for that venue.
+2.4 If your ceremony is at a licenced venue other than Islington Town Hall it is your responsibility to book and pay for that venue.

 2.5 Islington & City Registration Service cannot be held responsible and is not liable for any delay, postponement or cancellation of your ceremony and financial loss that may occur as a result of events which are outside our control, and you will be subject to the cancellation and amendment fees.
 These events include, but are not limited to: